-Even though it looks a little bit ~fancy~, this card is actually very easy to make.
+This card is actually very easy to make.
 All you really need to do is strategically apply sticky tape.
 As a result, this card is great if you’re a total card-making novice looking to deceive people into thinking you’re good at making cards.

 So, you know, like me.

 I mean.
 Who said that?
 I’m totally a card making expert.
 I’m definitely not a random woman fiddling around with paper (and giving myself paper cuts) until something turns out okay.

 Below I’ve written a quick tutorial that shows you how to make this simple little card.